Lewisite: History

 Lewisite was synthesized in 1904 by Julius Arthur Nieuwland during studies for his PhD.
 In his thesis, he described a reaction between acetylene and arsenic trichloride, which led to the formation of lewisite.
 Exposure to the resulting compound made Nieuwland so ill he was hospitalized for several days.

 Lewisite is named after the US chemist and soldier Winford Lee Lewis (1878–1943).
-In 1918, John Griffin, Julius Arthur Nieuwland's thesis advisor, drew Lewis's attention to Nieuwland's thesis at Maloney Hall, a chemical laboratory at The Catholic University of America, Washington D.C.
-Lewis then attempted to purify the compound through distillation but found that the mixture exploded on heating until it was washed with HCl.
+In 1918, John Griffin, Julius Arthur Nieuwland's thesis advisor, drew Lewis's attention to Nieuwland's thesis at Maloney Hall, then a chemical laboratory at The Catholic University of America, Washington D.C.
+Lewis then attempted to purify the compound by distillation but found that the mixture exploded on heating until it was washed with hydrochloric acid.

 Lewisite was developed into a secret weapon at a facility located in Cleveland, Ohio (The Cleveland Plant) at East 131st Street and Taft Avenue, and given the name "G-34", which had previously been the code for mustard gas, in order to confuse its development with mustard gas.
 On November 1, 1918, production began at a plant in Willoughby, Ohio.

 It was not used in World War I, but Britain experimented with it in the 1920s as the "Dew of Death".

 After World War I, the US became interested in lewisite because it was not flammable.
 Up until World War II, it had the military symbol of "M1", after which it was changed to "L".
 Field trials with lewisite during World War II demonstrated that casualty concentrations were not achievable under high humidity, due to the rate of hydrolysis and the characteristic odor of the chemical, and the formation of tears forced troops to don masks and avoid contaminated areas.
 The United States produced about 20,000 tons of lewisite, keeping it on hand primarily as an antifreeze for mustard gas, or to penetrate protective clothing in special situations.

 Lewisite was replaced by the mustard gas variant HT (a 60:40 mixture of sulfur mustard and O-Mustard), and was declared obsolete in the 1950s.
-Lewisite poisoning can be treated effectively with British anti-lewisite (dimercaprol).
+Lewisite poisoning can be treated effectively with dimercaprol.
 Most stockpiles of lewisite were neutralised with bleach and dumped into the Gulf of Mexico.
-Some remained at the Deseret Chemical Depot located outside Salt Lake City, Utah, but, as of January 18, 2012, all U.S stockpiles had been destroyed.
+The last remaining U.S. stockpiles were located at the Deseret Chemical Depot located outside Salt Lake City, Utah, and were destroyed in January 2012.

 Production of quantities greater than 100 grams per year per facility were banned by Schedule 1 of the 1993 Chemical Weapons Convention.
 When the convention entered force in 1997, the parties declared world-wide stockpiles of 6,747 tonnes.
 By the end of 2015, 98% of the declared stockpiles had been destroyed.

 In 2001, lewisite was found in a World War I weapons dump in Washington, D.C.